abhi6711/social-support-app/README.md

 - Model: `gpt-3.5-turbo`
 - The service is implemented in `src/services/openai.ts`.
 - Prompts are tailored per field via `buildPrompt`.
+- **Mock Mode**: When no API key is configured, the app provides realistic mock suggestions with a 1-second delay to simulate API calls.
-- Timeouts and errors are handled; fallback returns a mock suggestion when the API key is not configured.
+- Timeouts and errors are handled gracefully.

 ## Project Structure
 - `src/pages/Wizard.tsx`: Wizard routing and progress